 Submit an online application.
 You don’t need to complete your application all at once: you can start it, save it and finish it later.

 If you're applying to an advertised project make sure you follow the specific instructions.

-Once your start your application our online system will confirm which supporting documents and information you'll need.
+We’ll let you know which documents you need to supply at the start of your online application.
 This will include a research proposal.
 You can prepare in advance using our supporting documents guide.